Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

 #### Libraries

 - [Bootstrap 4](https://getbootstrap.com/) - is a framework for building responsive, mobile-first websites.
-I primarily used bootstrap to format layouts and for certain components such as...
+I primarily used bootstrap to format layouts and for certain components such as image carousels and buttons.

 #### Color Scheme